 An independent RTO based on operational certainty, transparency of real time pricing data, and a best practices market structure will facilitate new and innovative products, including transmission assets (both traditional and new technologies) and demand side management technologies that are needed to better manage the nation’s electricity needs.
 Efficiencies will be realized through the ability of the market (including investors in generation, transmission and demand side management products) to make decisions (including in generation and transmission siting) based on true economic data and true constraints, rather than the current institutional, artificial constraints.
 Moreover, this will be facilitated through “one-stop” shopping for interconnection.

 After the Commission has announced the basic elements for the Southeast RTO and the start date, EPMI asks that the Commission appoint a Commission representative to be involved in further proceedings to establish the RTO and draft the final documentation.
 EPMI strongly supports and adopts the comments of the Electric Power Supply Association (“EPSA”) filed in this docket requesting continued Commission involvement.
 The involvement of the Judge and her mediation team was invaluable to direct the participants toward an actual RTO construct after several years of insufficient progress.

+I do not mean to be inflammatory, but it may be worth supporting this argument a little further.
+Perhaps we may want to say that because of the zero sum nature of some of the most controversial issues in forming an RTO and also because of the “ free ride” problem we oftentimes encounter when designing market rules (e.g. parallel path flow), it is unlikely that participants will reach a workable solution within a reasonable timeframe.
+That has been the experience since Order 2000 was issued.
+The collaborative effort has its own merits, but sometimes it is not able to solve some of the most contentious issues.
+That is why it is so important to have some facilitating role.
+We had chance to experience the efficacy of this role and witness the amount of progress and convergence achieved during this mediation.
+Without an assertive coordination, adherent to the overall principles of Order 2000, we would be far short where we are now.

 EPMI strongly supports the basic elements of the “Collaborative Governance Model” (“CGM”) with its “For Profit” Transco structure within the RTO and its viable and important stakeholder advisory process.
 This model was substantially improved (particularly in the areas of Independence and Congestion Management) as a result of the mediation process and will provide a sound basis upon which to build a single Southeastern RTO.
 EPMI has specific recommendations that, if adopted, would greatly strengthen this model.